 4. The GDPR regulation comes into force on the 25th of May

 You will already be compliant thanks to the changes we’ve outlined.
 If you haven’t made any change to your integration, we will simply consider that customers did not pass consent, they will not appear in Audience, and there won’t be any breaking changes.
-We will be reaching out to any vendor who still sends us personal data without explicit consent to ensure a they’re collecting consent in a compliant way.
+We will be reaching out to any seller who still sends us personal data without explicit consent to ensure a they’re collecting consent in a compliant way.

 If you are interested in the way our platform complies with the GDPR, please take a look at our GDPR readiness page.